 No solution is perfect, but I am happy with the nursery and guest room combination.
 Every time I glance into her room-to-be, I can’t help but think about our baby’s sweet smile and gentle spirit.
 We can’t wait to bring baby home and provide her with the love and care every child deserves.

+I hope these nursery and guest room ideas inspire you create a space you will enjoy.
 Do you have any decorating ideas for when a room serves as both a nursery and guest room that you want to share?
 We’d love to read about them in the comments.